-INPA members formed a collaborative project to explore the measures currently used across their respective services in order to assess both their suitability for capturing the diverse characteristics of neurobehavioural disability, and the effectiveness and outcomes of neurobehavioural rehabilitation.
+In 2018, INPA members formed a collaborative project to explore the outcome measures used across services to assess both their suitability for capturing the diverse characteristics of neurobehavioural disability, and the effectiveness and outcomes of neurobehavioural rehabilitation.

 It is hoped that the results of the project can be used to further inform national initiatives, such as UKROC.
 Please click here to access a leaflet about this project.

 INP Research Officer, Aimee Pink, presented a poster about this research at UKABIF’s Conference on 5th November 2018.
 To review the poster, click here.

 On 27th December 2019 The Independent Neurorehabilitation Providers Alliance (INPA) published a paper, which reviews the use of repetitive transcranial magnetic stimulation (rTMS) to improve outcomes following a traumatic brain injury.
 The paper was published in ‘Neuropsychological Rehabilitation’ by Taylor and Francis and is the result of a joint approach by INPA to promote high standards and best practice in the treatment, management and care of people requiring rehabilitation following brain or spinal injury.

 ‘The use of repetitive transcranial magnetic stimulation (rTMS) following traumatic brain injury (TBI): A scoping review’ and was developed by INPA’s Research group, which is led by Professor Nick Alderman and Dr Martine Stoffels, who has a special interest in this area and academic colleagues Associate Professor Claire Williams and Dr Aimee Pink from the Swansea University.